notSam25/notSam25/README.md

 ## 📖 About Me

 Hi!
-I’m Samu, a junior at **Mizzou** studying **Computer Science**.
+I’m Sam, a junior at **Mizzou** studying **Computer Science**.
 I enjoy building things with tech—from websites and custom software to full-stack deployments.

 If you’d like to collaborate or learn more, feel free to reach out!

-- 🌱 Currently learning to facilitate shareholder value increases.
+- 🌱 Currently facilitating shareholder value increases.
 - 💬 Ask me about my recent projects.
 - 📫 Reach me on Discord: **notsam.25**
-- 👋 Check out my website: [My Portfolio](https://www.linkedin.com/in/samuel-wiseman-work/)
+- 👋 Check out my LinkedIn: [My Portfolio](https://www.linkedin.com/in/samuel-wiseman-work/)

 ---